-The latest crop reports from the USDA indicates corn and soybean development continues to move along.
-At the current rates of development most crops in the northern Plains and northwest Midwest will be safe from freezing temperatures in about another week or two.
+The latest crop reports from the USDA indicate corn and soybean development continues to move along.
+At the current rate of development, most crops in the northern Plains and northwest Midwest will be safe from freezing temperatures in about another 2 weeks.
 Current forecast models show no signs of any significant cold weather for at least the next 10 days.

-Winter wheat planting is slowing picking up in the southern Plains.
-Topsoil moisture levels are quite variable ranging from 16 percent short to very short in south-central Kansas to 64 percent in northwest Kansas.
+Winter wheat planting is just getting underway in the southern Plains.
+Topsoil moisture levels are quite variable ranging from 22 percent short to very short in south-central Kansas to 64 percent short to very short in northwest Kansas.
 Rainfall is expected to be limited along with episodes of hot weather during the next 7-10 days.
-Overall soil moisture will be depleted under this pattern.
+Overall soil moisture is expected to be depleted under this pattern.
 This situation bears watching.

 © Copyright 2015 DTN/The Progressive Farmer.
 All rights reserved.